Blass2000/Blass2000/README.md

 - ⚡ Fun fact: ...
 -->

-Some of my favorite applicationc
+Some of my favorites over the years- - where I have enjoyed hands-on experience with these solutions.

 # Cloud Domains